amirai31/Data-Analysis-BootCamp/readme.txt

 •	Create a dashboard according to the requirements provided by stakeholders in the business review meeting
 •	Create relevant insights that are not provided in the metric list/stakeholder meeting

+The project consists of the following phases
+- data cleaning
+- data visualisation
+- documentation

+Tools used
+- Power BI
+- MS Word